barrabanda/rsschool-devops-course-tasks/README.md

 2. **Create IAM User and Configure MFA**

-   - In your AWS account, navigate to IAM and create a new user with the following policies attached:
+   - Created a new user with the following policies:
      - AmazonEC2FullAccess
      - AmazonRoute53FullAccess
      - AmazonS3FullAccess